There are three main categories for development:

 The work will need to meet any relevant standards and be signed off by an accredited certifying authority.
 Council is an accredited certifying authority.
 Other accredited certifiers can be found on the Building Professionals Board Register.

-You can apply for Council to assess your complying development, and to issue a final Occupation Certificate once work is finished.
+You can apply for Council to assess your complying development, and apply for a final Occupation Certificate once work is finished.

 If you’re doing work on bush fire prone land as complying development, you will need to get a Bush Fire Attack Level (BAL) Risk Assessment Certificate.

-If your activity doesn’t fit within the rules for exempt or complying development, you will most likely need to get approval from Council by lodging a development application.
+If your activity doesn’t fit within the rules for exempt or complying development, you will most likely need to get approval from Council by submitting a development application.

 Development applications are assessed against state and local planning rules.